d12frosted/elpa-mirror/stable-melpa/eacl-readme.txt

 List of commands,

-`eacl-complete-line' complete single line.
+`eacl-complete-line' completes single line.
-Line candidates are extracted in project root or N level of parent directory.
+Line candidates are extracted in project root.
-N is the optional parameter of `eacl-complete-line'.
+"C-u M-x eacl-complete-line" completes single line from deleted code if current project is tracked by Git.

 `eacl-complete-multiline' completes multiline code or html tag.